mizanRahman/spring-demo/readme.md

     - database migrations
     - unit tests
     - functional test
-    - transform this projest into a skeleton framework
+    - transform this project into a skeleton framework
         - it can be used in new projects so that common things are ready
         - best practices will be included
             - common Utilities design